Junazidomi/Data-Analisis-Project/Corn Production/README.md

 Insight:

+Based on the visualisation of corn production in Indonesia each year, it can be concluded that corn production fluctuates from year to year.
+Corn production showed a significant increase in the 2021–2022 period, then declined in the 2022–2023 period.

 ### Dashboard Analysis 2 : Average Corn Productivity by Year in Indonesia

 ![Dashboard2](https://raw.githubusercontent.com/Junazidomi/Data-Analisis-Project/refs/heads/main/Corn%20Production/Picture/Productivity%20by%20Year.png)

+Insight:

+Based on corn productivity visualisation, it is known that corn productivity in Indonesia has increased consistently every year.
+The highest increase in productivity occurred in the 2022–2023 period, while the lowest increase occurred in the 2023–2024 period compared to other periods.

 ### Dashboard Analysis 3 : Average Corn Harvest Area by Year in Indonesia

 ![Dashboard3](https://raw.githubusercontent.com/Junazidomi/Data-Analisis-Project/refs/heads/main/Corn%20Production/Picture/Harvest%20Area%20by%20Year.png)

+Insight:

+Based on the visualisation of the average annual corn production area in Indonesia, it is evident that the corn production area fluctuates.
+In the 2022–2023 period, there was a significant increase, while in the following period, namely 2023–2024, the corn production area decreased.

 ### Dashboard Analysis 4 : Total Corn Production by Island

 ![](https://raw.githubusercontent.com/Junazidomi/Data-Analisis-Project/refs/heads/main/Corn%20Production/Picture/Production%20by%20Island.png)

+Insight:

 ### Dashboard Analysis 5 : Average Corn Productivity by Province